robertovg/ng-grid/README.md

 * Added @semeltheone performance improvement to this folk.
 * New mode 'keepUncollapsedRowsOpen' added ( false by default ) which will store the last uncollapsed group in the 'uncollapsedRowsList' list property and when you print the grid again, it will keep the label-name groups matched open by default.
 It's up to you to store this 'uncollapsedRowsList' variable safe in a localstorage, the scope of your application, etc. to keep them open depending on where it is stored.
 * Now internal search mechanism don't go into object of rows.
 So in that way, it avoid the bug of returning prematurely when a cell contains an object (https://github.com/angular-ui/ng-grid/issues/603) and it focus on plain properties which makes it even faster.
+* New property 'leftOffsetForGroupRows' added make able don't add this left side offset in grouped rows ( when leftOffsetForGroupRows === false, true by default ).

 ## Testing